Good Mood Might Improve Flu Vaccine Effectiveness

-A new study by a team of investigators at the University of Nottingham has found a link between being in a positive mood on the day of your flu vaccine and the vaccine's protective effect.
-The study was published in Brain, Behavior and Immunity.

 Days are getting shorter and evenings cooler in temperate regions.
-With the onset of winter and the ‘flu season’, the research is likely to be of interest to people who are having their flu shot.
+With the onset of winter and the “flu season,” the research is likely to be of interest to people who are having their flu shot.
 The annual flu vaccine is the best way to reduce your risk of getting sick with seasonal flu and spreading it to others.
-The flu vaccine is not 100% effective - not only because of the differences in virus strains attacking us, but also based on the person getting the shot and whether they develop a strong protective immune response.
+The flu vaccine is not 100 percent effective ― not only because of the differences in virus strains attacking us, but also based on the person getting the shot and whether they develop a strong protective immune response.

 This study conducted by University of Nottingham experts is the first to look into several psychological and behavioral factors that have been shown to have an effect on the effectiveness of vaccinations.
 The study investigators aimed to identify which factor, or combination of factors, has the greatest impact on the ability of vaccines to protect against disease.

-The team measured positive mood, physical activity, diet, stress, negative thoughts, sleep patterns, and other measures of psychological and physical health, three times a week over a 6-week period in a group of 138 older people due to have their flu shot.
-Then, the amount of influenza antibody in the blood was measured at 4 weeks and 16 weeks to examine how well the flu shot was working.
+The team measured positive mood, physical activity, diet, stress, negative thoughts, sleep patterns, and other measures of psychological and physical health, three times a week over a six-week period in a group of 138 older people due to have their flu shot.
+Then, the amount of influenza antibody in the blood was measured at four weeks and 16 weeks to examine how well the flu shot was working.

-The results showed that of all of the factors measured, only positive mood, whether measured repeatedly over a 6-week period around vaccination, or on the day of vaccination, was associated with higher blood levels of antibodies to H1N1, a potentially dangerous flu strain, at both four and 16 weeks post-vaccination.
-When the researchers looked at influences on the day of vaccination, they found an even greater effect on how well it worked, accounting for between 8 and 14% of the variability in antibody levels.
+The results showed that of all of the factors measured, only positive mood, whether measured repeatedly over a six-week period around vaccination, or on the day of vaccination, was associated with higher blood levels of antibodies to H1N1, a potentially dangerous flu strain, at both four and 16 weeks post-vaccination.
+When the researchers looked at influences on the day of vaccination, they found an even greater effect on how well it worked, accounting for between 8 and 14 percent of the variability in antibody levels.

+According to Professor Kavita Vedhara, from the University’s Division of Primary Care:

 Flu viruses are constantly changing, thus the flu strains in the vaccine is reviewed each year and updated as needed based on which flu viruses are circulating, making people sick, and how well the flu strains in the previous season’s vaccine protects against those viruses.